Ciabatta bread on a Baking Steel

 Aug 20, 2025

-I’ve been making ciabatta for as long as I’ve been perfecting our 72-hour pizza dough, and because I make dough at least twice a week, I often end up with extras in the fridge.
-After about day seven, pizza dough starts to lose a bit of strength but that’s exactly when ciabatta saves the day.
-We transform old dough into Ciabatta bread, it's a ritual.
+I've been making ciabatta for as long as I've been perfecting our 72-hour pizza dough, and because I make dough at least twice a week, I often end up with extras in the fridge.
+After about day seven, pizza dough starts to lose a bit of strength but that's exactly when ciabatta saves the day.
+We transform old dough into ciabatta bread, it's a ritual in the Lagsdin house.
+My family has been working with steel at Stoughton Steel Company in Hanover, MA since the 1960s, but this is the kind of steel work I get most excited about.

 Pro Tip: Why Ciabatta Needs High Hydration